Arkansas Land for Sale

 Arkansas Land Information

-LandWatch data shows $8 billion of land parcels and ranches for sale in Arkansas.
-With tens of thousands of properties and rural land for sale in the state, LandWatch features a combined 369,731 acres of land for sale in Arkansas.
-The average price of land parcels and rural property for sale in Arkansas is $403,433.
+Internal data from LandWatch records $8 billion of Arkansas rural properties, ranches, hunting land and other rural acreage for sale.
+With tens of thousands of properties and rural land for sale in the state, LandWatch includes a total of 361,924 acres of land for sale in the state.
+The average price of Arkansas land listings and rural property for sale is $402,345.
 Arkansas's agricultural economy is diverse, with major crops including rice, soybeans, and cotton, as well as poultry and cattle farming.
 The state has a strong forestry industry and is home to extensive timberland.
 Additionally, Arkansas has a growing specialty crop industry, with fruits and vegetables being produced for both local and national markets.
 The majority of farms are family-owned and operated.
 U.S. News & World Report ranks Arkansas as one of the country's top ten states for its cost of living.
-In terms of its size, Arkansas is the country's 29th-largest state, encompassing 53,182 square miles (34 million acres).
-Wildlife species to be found on land for sale in Arkansas include whitetail deer, turkey, ducks, bear, hog, and quail.
-Fishermen have their choice of bass, catfish, trout, and walleye.
+In terms of its size, Arkansas is the country's 29th-largest state, covering 53,182 square miles (34 million acres).
+Game species to be found on land for sale in Arkansas include whitetail deer, turkey, ducks, bear, hog, and quail.
+Anglers have their pick of bass, catfish, trout, and walleye.

 Arkansas offers diverse hunting opportunities with abundant wildlife and varied terrain.
 The state is known for its excellent duck hunting, with many waterfowl species migrating through the state.
 It is also home to big game such as deer, turkey, and black bear, as well as small game such as rabbit and squirrel.
 Hunting permits and licenses are required and issued through a lottery system in some areas.